-New schools are being planned across Calgary and many parents and community members are wondering what the name of the new school in their community will be and how that name is chosen.
+When new schools are being built many parents and community members wonder what the name of the new school in their community will be and how that name is chosen.
 At the CBE, the naming of a new school or a change in the name of an existing school is the responsibility of the Board of Trustees.

-To select a school name, the trustee for the community where the school is opening will organize a School Naming Committee.
-This Committee includes trustees, CBE administration and school community representatives.
+To select a school name, the Board of Trustees will organize a school naming committee.
+This committee includes the trustee for that community, a second trustee, CBE administration and school community representatives.

 Schools should be named:

-- for the districts in which they are located; or
+- for the community in which they are located; or

-- by any other name that may be deemed appropriate by the Board of Trustees.
+- any other name that may be deemed appropriate by the Board of Trustees.

-When naming schools after individuals, the use of the names of individuals who are deceased or who have retired will be considered first.
+The name should align with the Board's commitment or its legal responsibilities to promote a welcoming, caring, safe, respectful and inclusive learning environment.
+When naming a school after an individual, the use of the names of individuals who are deceased or who have retired will be considered first.

 Prior to naming a school after an individual, that individual or immediate family will be requested to grant permission.

-Except for high schools, it will be the practice to exclude grade configurations as part of the school name.
+Except for high schools, it will be the practice to exclude grade configurations as part of the school name recommendation(s).

-Some school naming committees have already convened and others will be formed in the coming weeks.
 If you have any questions regarding this process, please send them to